wagtail/outreachy/2023/Chidera_Stella_Onumajuru/README.md

 - [x] Set up your own personal blog.
 Blogging is a fundamental part of Outreachy, and generally a good way to solidify learnings.
 You can use a personal website if you want to, or keep it simple and use a platform like Dev.to, Hashnode, or Medium.

 [Checklist:open source contributions](https://github.com/wagtail/outreachy/blob/main/contributor-guide.md#checklist-open-source-contributions)
+> For participants already experienced with GitHub and Markdown, feel free to go through all the suggested tasks in a single pull request.

 This checklist helps you demonstrate your understanding of how people use GitHub to collaborate.